Strawberry Swirl Cheesecake

 Once you add the cheesecake batter to the pan, drop spoonfuls of your curd on top then swirl it around with a knife.
 If your swirls start to peak, smooth it out as much as possible.

-You can also swirl in my strawberry jam without pectin.
+You can also swirl in my strawberry jam without pectin for a strawberry jam cheesecake.

 Why is my cheesecake lumpy?